gopakistan/C-Projects/README.md

 # C-Projects
-# This is my work which I coded on my own, do not steal it please
+# This is my work do not steal it please